 Though these places are located at two opposite poles from Kathmandu but share the same love for sweets.

 Pawan Misthan Bhandar is a vegetarian restaurant in Bhairahawa that is quite popular for peda they sell.
 People purchase kilos of pedas when they are in Bhairahawa as the peda here is unique in taste.

-Similarly, the Barmajhiya of Saptari district is a small town famous for peda.
-There is a two decades old sweet shop that sells authentic peda.
+Similarly, the Barmajhiya of the Saptari district is a small town famous for peda.
+There is a two-decades-old sweet shop that sells authentic peda.

 16) Solukhumbu – Sherpa Stew